Ever: Mitigating Hallucination in Large Language Models through Real-Time Verification and Rectification: Related Work

 \textbf{Hallucination Detection.} Detecting hallucinations in LLMs is crucial for ensuring the reliability of generated content.
 To detect LLM hallucination, the first line of methods analyze the probability of tokens \cite{mielke2022reducing, kadavath2022language, varshney2023stitch}.
 Another line of methods leverage the inconsistency between multiple generated examples, including NLI-based approaches~\cite{elaraby2023halo,manakul2023selfcheckgpt} and QA-based methods~\cite{manakul2023selfcheckgpt,agrawal2023language}.
 In addition, \citet{cohen2023lm} introduced a method in which one LM acts as an examiner, repeatedly cross-examining the outputs of the other LM to test their consistency.

 \textbf{Hallucination Mitigation.} A number of approaches have been developed to mitigate hallucination in LLMs.
 One line of work focuses on manipulating the model via decoding strategies~\cite{chuang2023dola, shi2023trusting, li2022contrastive, li2023inference} or preference fine-tuning~\cite{tian2023ft}.
 Another line of work uses post-hoc edit methods, which can be further divided into those involving retrieval \cite{peng2023check, menick2022teaching, gao2022attributed, chern2023factool, yu2023improving, varshney2023stitch} and non-retrieval based strategies \cite{dhuliawala2023chain,zhou2023analyzing}.
 RAG is another approach to improve factuality by integrating external knowledge during the generation process \cite{lewis2020retrieval, jiang2023active, asai2023self}.
 Yet, non-retrieval-based methods lack of updated information, RAG lacks of robustness to irrelevant and useless context, and post-hoc editing methods may not address the snowballing issue of hallucinations.
 Our proposed method, with step-by-step verification and rectification, effectively mitigates these challenges in prior work.
+In addition, we show that our proposed method \textsc{EVER} can be utilized to create better preference data to further finetune a LLM to be enhance its factuality.

 \textbf{Reasoning Improvement.} Several studies aim to enhance LLMs' performance in reasoning tasks.
 One line of works uses prompting strategies~\cite{wei2022chain, zhou2022least, kojima2022large, wang2022self} to divide a difficult task into simpler ones and/or utilizes external tools to aid LLMs~\cite{yao2022react, schick2023toolformer, gao2023pal, yang2022generating}, both of which are solving problems sequentially without checking the correctness of generation.
 Also, \citet{gou2023critic, zhao2023verify} involves post-generation verification.
 However, these works only focus on reasoning tasks, making it difficult to generalize to non-reasoning tasks.
 Additionally, they don't improve the trustworthiness of generated texts.
-We take these challenges into consideration, and \textsc{Ever} utilizes general-purpose verification and rectification strategies that are suitable for various tasks.
+We take these challenges into consideration, and \textsc{EVER} utilizes general-purpose verification and rectification strategies that are suitable for various tasks.
 Furthermore, the user warning further enhances the trustworthiness of generated texts.